RedHatGov/serverless-workshop-code/README.md

 Prerequisites:

+1. Deploy CRW Operator

-1. Deploy OCS Operator
+2. Deploy OCS Operator

-2. Create storage cluster
+3. Create storage cluster

-3. Create object volume claim for each user project
+4. Create object volume claim for each user project

 Create a group for the workshop: